Freedom Train: 1975–76 American Freedom Train

 The train toured across all 48 contiguous states.
-More than 7 million Americans visited during its tour, while millions more stood trackside to see it go by.
+More than 7 million Americans visited during its tour, while millions more stood along the tracks to see it go by.

-The tour began on April 1, 1975, in Wilmington, Delaware, and headed northeast to New England, west through Pennsylvania, Ohio to Michigan, then around Lake Michigan to Illinois and Wisconsin.
+The tour began on April 1, 1975, in Wilmington, Delaware, and headed northeast to New England, west through Pennsylvania, Ohio, to Michigan, then around Lake Michigan to Illinois and Wisconsin.
 From the Midwest, the tour continued westward, zigzagging across the plains to Utah and then up to the Pacific Northwest.
 From Seattle, Washington, the tour then traveled south along the Pacific coast to Southern California.
 The train and its crew spent Christmas in Pomona, California, No. 4449 decorated with a large profile of Santa Claus on the front of the smokebox above the front coupler.
-For 1976, the tour continued from southern California eastward through Arizona, New Mexico and Texas, then turned north to visit Kansas and Missouri before traveling through the Gulf Coast states and then north again to Pennsylvania.
+For 1976, the tour continued from southern California eastward through Arizona, New Mexico, and Texas, then turned north to visit Kansas and Missouri, then traveled through the Gulf Coast states, and then north again to Pennsylvania.
 The tour continued southeast to New Jersey, then south along the Atlantic coast before finally ending in Miami, Florida on December 26.
 The last visitor went through the train on December 31.
 By the time the tour ended, the American Freedom Train had traveled 25,833 miles (40,858 kilometers) over 21 months and stopped at 138 cities.

 In early 1977, the national museums of Canada bought 15 of the cars and used them from 1978 to 1980 on a rail tour across Canada as the Discovery Train, a mobile museum focusing on that country's history.

+On January 12, 2026, Reading 2101 itself made its debut at the B&O Railroad Museum, having been cosmetically restored as American Freedom Train No. 1.

 2026 Freedom Train

-Reading No. 2100 was restored to service to pull the upcoming 2026 Freedom Train.
+Reading No. 2100 was restored to service with intent to pull the upcoming 2026 Freedom Train.
 The locomotive was renumbered as "AFT No. 250" for the United States Semiquincentennial.
-The locomotive will wear a livery identical to Reading 2101 during the 1975–1976 Freedom Train.
+The locomotive intended to wear a livery identical to Reading No. 2101 during the 1975–1976 Freedom Train.
+However, on April 15, 2026, Reading No. 2100's excursion as the 2026 Freedom Train was canceled, citing "a lack of financial backing from corporate sponsors, difficulty negotiating access with major freight railroads, and tight timelines leading up to the 2026 semiquincentennial celebration."

+On April 28, 2026, Union Pacific Railroad announced that Big Boy No. 4014 would be journeying to the East Coast in collaboration with Norfolk Southern to celebrate America's 250th anniversary.
+The announcement does not refer specifically to No. 4014's journey as the "Freedom Train", but it includes a Fourth of July celebration in Philadelphia, and more than 50 stops in 10 states.